6 activities to supercharge test automation with AI and ML

-Machines are powerless when performing the tasks that require man’s monitoring and decision-making.
-To ensure software and hardware operation with no downtimes and pauses for controlling, checking, analyzing, and other human actions, forward-looking companies introduce AI-and ML-enabled algorithms while optimizing routine actions and shortening the delivery time.
+Machines are powerless when performing tasks that require human monitoring and decision-making.
+To ensure software and hardware operate with no downtimes and pauses for controlling, checking, and analyzing, forward-looking companies introduce AI-and ML-enabled algorithms while optimizing routine actions and shortening the delivery time.

 AI and ML can be used as part of the QA process and will never replace some manual activities or test automation-related checks.
 So, for some work, especially mentioned above, AI and ML might be introduced to simplify QA processes.

 On the other hand, while introducing them, it’s important to calculate which efforts on QA will be saved, and which of them will become extra for other teams.

 With total optimization of operational and business processes, AI- and ML-powered technologies assist in alleviating test automation workflows and minimizing human intervention.
 By introducing smart test scripts, ML-based monitoring, self-healing AI functions, image-based GUI test automation as well as leveraging AI for regression and API testing, companies are taking leading positions in the market.